-The CFO of Energetix recently attended an industry conference and found the session on Enterprise Risk Management (ERM) in the energy industry particularly interesting.
-She jotted down some thoughts for developing a comprehensive ERM function at Energetix.
+The CFO of Energetix has become interested in Enterprise Risk Management in the energy industry.
+She has outlined some thoughts for developing a comprehensive ERM function at Energetix:

-- It is important to understand the nature of the risks in the energy industry and the specific, unique or biggest risks in our company.
+- It is important to understand the nature of the risks in the energy industry and the specific unique or biggest risks for our company.
 We should have a risk register. - What is our philosophy of risk?
 How can we characterize our risk appetite? - If we have a vision for ERM, it will help spread the message throughout the company.